 As previously mentioned, forestland and Lake Livingston are important natural resources for the county.
 Additionally, the forest lands are home to a variety of unique plants and animals especially in the southeastern part of the county where portions of the Big Thicket National Preserve is located.
 These natural resources provide for a plethora of activities for outdoor recreation including hunting, fishing, boating, wildlife viewing, hiking, and biking.
 The extension office address issues related to the sustainability of these natural resources.
 This includes wildlife management, food plot management, habitat destruction through overgrazing, creation of ranchettes, water quality, and pond management.
 The Piney Wood Lakes Chapter of the Master Naturalist assist with addressing these issues.

 As stated above agriculture plays an important role in Polk County.
 There are approximately 11,300 head of beef cattle in Polk County and account for the top livestock inventory by numbers.
 Associated with beef cattle is forage land and hay production which accounts for 98% top crop item by value in Polk County.
 Field & grass seed crops account for 1% of top crop item by value.
 Other top crop items by value include pecans, vegetables, and cut Christmas trees.
 All of these crops account for <1% crop item by value.
 Bee colonies are a growing agriculture sector in Polk County.
 Bee colonies are becoming very popular and the numbers of colonies are considered second in livestock inventory by number in Polk County behind beef cattle.
 There are 738 farms in Polk County and this number has decreased by 9% from 2007-2012.
 However during this same time period average farm size increased by 17% from 162 acres to 189 acres.
 This is unique for Polk County that farm size is increasing since it is opposite of state trends.
 The majority of farms are small scale and roughly 50% are used as primary occupation.
 Because of the small scale of farming in Polk County 32% of farms have less than $1,000 in sales and 42% of farms have $1,000-$10,000 in sales.
 Net cash farm income for Polk County is $5,079.
-Agriculture extension programming in Polk County focuses on beef and forage production, horticulture, and bee colonies.
+Agriculture extension programming in Polk County focuses on beef and forage production, horticulture, wildlife habitat management, natural resources, land improvement, and bee colonies.

 If you wish to be added to the email or mailing list to receive newsletters and flyers for upcoming agriculture and natural resource programs please contact the extension office.